oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * MUST use PKCE ({{RFC7636}}) when obtaining an access token ({{auth_code_request}})
 * MUST Protect themselves against CSRF attacks ({{pattern-oauth-browser-csrf}}) by either:
   * ensuring the authorization server supports PKCE, or
-  * by using the OAuth 2.0 "state" parameter or the OpenID Connect "nonce" parameter to carry one-time use CSRF tokens
+  * by using the OAuth 2.0 `state` parameter or the OpenID Connect `nonce` parameter to carry one-time use CSRF tokens
 * MUST Register one or more redirect URIs, and use only exact registered redirect URIs in authorization requests ({{auth_code_redirect}})